Cryptocurrency Investment for Retirement

-For those who have a self-employed income (or are considering setting up a sole proprietorship and becoming a small business owner or self-employed person), there are many advantages to investing in Bitcoin specifically in a Self-Directed IRA that is also an SEP IRA.
+For those who have self-employed income, or who are considering setting up a sole proprietorship and becoming a small business owner/self-employed person, the SEP IRA version of a Self-Directed IRA is often the right choice for retirement saving.

 - attained 21 years of age,